seqweb/seqweb/docs/polyglot_pipeline.md

 ## Rationale for Polyglot Implementation

-While the entire conversion pipeline could, in theory, be implemented in a single language, our design favors a **polyglot approach**.
+While the entire Fabricator pipelines could, in theory, be implemented in a single language, our design favors a **polyglot approach**.
 This allows each module to leverage the language best suited to its particular role, improving expressiveness, maintainability, and integration with existing tools.
+For example:

 ### Java Strengths
 - High-performance file I/O and stream parsing